politeStudent/blockchain-developer-bootcamp-final-project/README.md

 Services:

 - Withdraw all funds
 - Check for distribution eligibility (proof of life).
-- Check last 'proof of life' received
-- If 'no life' and appropriate interval passed, allow distribution of funds to beneficiaries.
+If 'no life' and appropriate interval passed, allow distribution of funds to beneficiaries.
+- Check last 'proof of life' received.

 ### Publically Assessable User Interface -> to Ropsten Testnet: